Open-Swarm-Net/GPT-Swarm/README.md

 # Next-ups

-- make adding new models as easy as possible, including custom deployed ones like llama
+- Make adding new models as easy as possible, including custom deployed ones like llama
-- multi-key support for higher scalability
+- Multi-key support for higher scalability

 # 🚧 Docker
 Build Multi-Arch image: